AnhThu0109/UserManagement/README.md

 When you entered does not exist or the page you are trying to access has been removed or relocated, "Not Found" page is shown with a message informing you that the page you requested could not be found and a button to redirect to Dashboard page.
 ![Image 18](https://i.ibb.co/0KpZ0Cy/image-2023-03-30-202911821.png)<br>

-**Note: Menu can be collapsed or uncollapsed by clicking menu icon at top left of page**
+**Note*: Menu can be collapsed or uncollapsed by clicking menu icon at top left of page**
 ![Image 19](https://i.ibb.co/tPXL604/image-2023-03-30-204820438.png)<br>

 **Note*: To logout, click to user icon at the top right of page and click logout**